 Brigadier General to Major General

 Authorities promoted Wallace to the rank of brigadier-general of volunteers on September 3, 1861.
-Five months later, he took part in the Union victories at the Battle of Fort Henry (February 6, 1862) and the Battle of Fort Donelson (February 11 to February 16, 1862).
+Five months later, he took part in the Union victories at the Battle of Fort Henry (February 6, 1862) and the Battle of Fort Donelson (February 11 – 16, 1862).
 On March 21, 1862, officials promoted Wallace to the rank of major general of volunteers, commanding the 3rd Division of the Army of the Tennessee.

 Battle of Shiloh Scapegoat

 Wallace’s meteoric rise came to an abrupt halt following the Battle of Shiloh.
-On the morning of April 6, 1862, Confederate General Joseph Johnston’s Army of Mississippi launched a surprise attack on Major General Ulysses S. Grant’s Army of the Tennessee near Pittsburg Landing, Tennessee.
+On the morning of April 6, 1862, Confederate General Albert Johnston‘s Army of the Mississippi launched a surprise attack on Major General Ulysses S. Grant‘s Army of the Tennessee near Pittsburg Landing, Tennessee.
 As the panicked Union soldiers retreated toward the Mississippi River, Grant ordered Wallace’s reserve division into action.
 Wallace hurriedly marched his troops forward along the Shunpike Road, one of two corridors available to him.
 By the time he reached his destination, the Federals had retreated, and Wallace found himself behind the Confederate lines.

 Grant, meanwhile, was expecting Wallace to advance along the River Road, the other available avenue.
 Unaware that Wallace had chosen the alternate route, Grant sent several couriers to find Wallace to hasten him to move forward along the River Road.